Crezle/TTK4255-ROBVIS-PROJECT/src/tools/ESP32/readme.md

 ## Introduction

-This part of the project is structured in two parts firstly the firmware for the esp32-cam which is inside the src folder and the dependent libraries in the lib/esp32cam folder.
+This part of the project is structured in two ways firstly the firmware for the esp32-cam which is inside the src folder and the dependent libraries in the lib/esp32cam folder.
 The second part is the python script(ESP32.py) which makes the communication with the Google Drive server and the esp32-cam server to get the capture.

 ## Installation